Managing a 10-Car Collection: Storage, Insurance, and Rotation Strategies

 • Oil changes and fluid replacements

-• Battery tending and replacement schedules
+• Battery tending and replacement dates

 • Tire inspections and rotation